A Short Story

 For perhaps the first time in many years, he now decided upon a plan at odds with every instinct in his bones, a plan to tell the truth.

 “It was I, Albert Simpson Sinclair, who came to your home last week disguised as the fictional arctic explorer, Archibald Henry.
-It is I, Archibald Simpson Sinclair, who stand before you now.
+It is I, Albert Simpson Sinclair, who stand before you now.
 I throw myself upon your good graces.
 I can do no more.”
 He paused.
 “Edie,” he half sobbed now, “I am Bertie.
 And I love you, just as you love me!”

 Edith Spratt said nothing but put down the telephone which she had to this point been wielding with controlled menace.
 “Mister Sinclair!” she declared, enunciating each separate syllable of these two words. ”I am not sure whether you are a good man or a bad man, a sound man or an unsound man, and I am really not concerned to find out.”
 Bertie winced.
 “But”, she continued, more quietly now.
 “I do know the difference between a good idea and a bad idea, a sound idea and an unsound idea.
 And I am rather attracted to your Big Idea.”
 “My club for the unclubbable?” piped up Bertie, excitedly.
 “Quite so,” declared Miss Edith Spratt.
 “I shall turn this idea into reality, and because I am a lady of honour and refinement, you shall, if you work hard enough for me, be rewarded with a respectable share in its fortunes.
 But be assured, Mr. Sinclair, this shall become my vision, the vision of Edith Evadne Spratt.”